 Minimal.
 Viable.
 Real.

 HOME can begin with one person anchoring each domain.
 This is the founding team — lean enough to be achievable, complete enough to function.
 The wider community carries the rest.
-At this stage the total on-site community numbers around 15 people — 8 core staff, the founder, 2 families (roughly 6 adults), and their children.
+At this stage the total on-site community numbers around 17–18 people — 9 core staff (including Guest and Volunteer Coordinator), Artist in Residence, Studio Engineer, the founder, 2 families (roughly 6 adults), and their children.

 1 · Birth Doula